joshuaeckroth/faculty-website/notes/senior-research-ideas.markdown

 The
 [fifth assignment in my AI class](http://csci431.artifice.cc/assignments/a05.html) asks students to build a system that advises computer science students at Stetson in their course selection.
 The idea is that the system would take the place of a faculty adviser, at least for relatively straightforward advising scenarios.
-The system would be built with a set of rules that mirror the kinds of thought processes a human advisor would entertain depending on the student's particular situation.
+The system would be built with a set of rules that mirror the University rules for coursework and the kinds of thought processes a human advisor would entertain depending on the student's particular situation.
+The result would be like a smarter Degree Audit tool that guided students like an advisor would.

-A more extensive version of this system would automate more aspects of the advising relationship, such as scheduling of summer courses, consideration of minors, support for more majors, etc. Ultimately, the system could expose a user interface in which the software acts as an assistant for faculty advisors across campus.
+A more extensive version of this system would automate more aspects of the advising relationship, such as scheduling of summer courses, consideration of minors, support for more majors, general education requirements, etc. A domain specific language can be designed to allow advising experts but non-computer programmers to validate and possibly update the knowledge base.
+Furthermore, the system could present a user interface in which the software acts as an assistant for faculty advisors across campus.

+### Pentesting/intrusion/exploitation plan recognition

+Suppose Dr. Plante is teaching the computer security course and each student has his/her own virtual machine on the delenn server.
+Each student is attempting to find vulnerabilities in the VM's services.
+Suppose further that Dr. Plante is able to monitor and record all network traffic to/from each student's VM.
+Is it possible to recognize the kinds of pentesting or intrusions or exploitation techniques that the student is using?
+Can we understand how students find successful vulnerabilities or identify reasons they fail to do so?
+With such a recognition engine, we could build an automated tutoring system that guides students on the right path.

+Some existing research exists for (separately) intrusion detection from network traffic signatures and plan recognition.
+By combining the two subfields of AI and computer security, we could produce a useful tool for computer security educators.

+See the project idea below, "Automated configuration of computer security scenarios," for a companion project.

 ### American Sign Language tutor

 Is it possible to build a computer-based sign language recognition system that uses only a computer or smartphone's built-in camera?
 This project was the subject of earlier senior research.
 The next task in this project is to find a way to use deep learning or another technique to train an accurate recognizer using a set of training images.
-Assuming that works, a usable application should be built and possibly fashioned into a computer-based tutoring system for ASL learners.
-Current ASL tutoring systems are very limited or require special gloves or other sensors.
+Assuming that works, a usable application could be built and possibly fashioned into a computer-based tutoring system for ASL learners.
+Current ASL tutoring systems require special gloves or other sensors.
 The benefit with the proposed system is that it would be low-cost and usable by anyone with a laptop or smartphone, though this constraint brings significant challenges in accurately recognizing signs.

+### Recommendations based on contextual proximity

+This idea was contributed by Jeffrey Wray of Mobilozophy (jwray@mobilozophy.com), CSCI alumnus from 2009.
+Using a grid of inexpensive Bluetooth LE beacons in a large space, can we identify and analyze the travel paths and other behaviors of people and make individualized recommendations?
+E.g., can we recommend products and services to customers wandering around a store or public market?
+Can we build an individualized tour guide for visitors in a museum by inferring their interests based on the exhibits they visit?
+Can we optimize a space for efficient crowd flow by detecting choke points and idling?
+This project combines several aspects of AI such as sensor-based tracking, behavior recognition, and recommendation engines.

 ## Programming languages